Yousef-Adel/ThesisNotebooks/README.md

 # ThesisNotebooks
-It's created to store and document the notebooks I used in my thesis
+It was created to store and document the notebooks I used in my thesis

+# Thesis Title
+A Structured Framework for AutoML: Integrating LLMs through Comparative Experiments

+# Author
+Yousef Mansour

+# Year
+2024